Datasilk/Saber/README.md

 A simple, straight forward CMS and IDE.

-Saber was built with a focus on traditional web development by utilizing HTML, CSS (LESS), and Javascript in their respective file formats.
+Saber gives web software engineers the ability to focus on traditional web development by writing HTML, CSS (LESS), and Javascript in their respective file formats.
 On top of that, Saber gives the developer the ability to make live updates to their website while using an integrated development environment (IDE) inside their favorite web browser.

 ## Requirements

 * Visual Studio 2019
-* ASP.NET Core 3.0
+* ASP.NET Core 3.1
 * SQL Server 2017 (or greater)
 * Node.js
 * Gulp